 MARTIN ON BOARD

 Leonys Martin, who was acquired to bolster the injury-depleted outfield in an intra-division trade with the Detroit Tigers to beat the deadline on Tuesday, made his Cleveland debut as a pinch-hitter in the sixth inning and singled in the ninth.
 Greg Allen, who had three runs and three hits on Tuesday, was sent back to Triple-A Columbus after two games.

 FORSYTHE FORSAKES SLEEP

 Logan Forsythe, who came to Minnesota with two minor league players from the Dodgers in the trade for Brian Dozier, made his first appearance for the Twins by sharply grounding into a double play as a pinch-hitter in the eighth.
-Lindor made a slick scoop and pivot from his shortstop position to start the play.
+Lindor made a slick scoop and pivot to start the play.

-After boarding a red-eye flight from Los Angeles, Forsythe was at the ballpark for the matinee on minimal sleep.
+After boarding a red-eye flight from Los Angeles, Forsythe was at the ballpark for the matinee with minimal rest.

-“It’s a new way to kind of mesh in with a new clubhouse and a core group of veterans,” Forsythe said.
+“It’s a new way to kind of mesh in with a new clubhouse and a core group of veterans,” said Forsythe, who’ll take most of the games at second base to fill in for Dozier.
 “It’s just exciting, man.
 It’s a new chapter.”

-Indians LHP Andrew Miller could rejoin the bullpen on Friday, manager Terry Francona said, or he might be asked to stay on his rehab assignment and pitch more than one inning.
-Miller has been out for more than two months with knee trouble.
+Miller could rejoin the bullpen on Friday, Francona said, or he might be asked to stay on his rehab assignment and pitch more than one inning.
+Miller has been out for more than two months with right knee trouble.